 TRISMS was developed in the late 1980’s by two women who desired to give their children far more than what was available to homeschoolers at that time.

 Linda Thornhill and Sally Barnard had no intentions to write an award-winning curriculum, or to ever publish it, but when others learned what they were doing, they wanted to do it, too.
 Thus, TRISMS became a published curriculum in 1990 and, over the years, has become a complete middle and high school program that fits the classical method and adds research, a unit study approach, and critical thinking skills.

-Each TRISMS volume has been a work of many, not just the original authors.
+Each TRISMS volume has been a work of many authors.
 Before it’s release, each volume has been beta tested in co-ops, homes, charter schools, and various settings in the U.S. and around the world.
 Many updates, improvements, and modifications have added to the value of the program.
-One example is the incorporation of The Institute for Excellence in Writing in each volume, adding even more skill development in the area of communication to our students.

 Meet the Authors….

 Linda Thornhill graduated from the University of Tulsa with a B.S. in education in 1977.
 Her senior paper was on curriculum and learning styles.
-She has experience with various learning settings; open classroom, multi-level, and peer grouping, within the public school system.
-She homeschooled her three sons, and currently teaches art classes and TRISMS courses in home school co-ops as well as teaching art individually and at a private school.
+She has experience with various learning settings; open classroom, multi-level, and peer grouping within the public school system.
+She homeschooled her three sons, and currently teaches art at a christian academy.
+Linda has also taught art classes and TRISMS courses in home school co-ops.
 Linda has a talent for making learning fun.

 A Host of Others – TRISMS acknowledges the endless hours of contributions in specialty areas by very special people!